Factorization homology of topological manifolds: Introduction

 This result has a number of immediate applications and leads to new proofs of known results.
-For instance, it gives a one line proof that factorization homology of the circle, in the case $\cC^\ot$ is chain complexes with tensor product, is Hochschild homology.
-It also gives a new and short proof of the nonabelian Poincar\'e duality of Salvatore \cite{salvatore} and Lurie \cite{dag}.
-We give further results and computations in Sections 4 \& 5.
+For instance, it gives a one line proof that factorization homology of the circle, in the case $\cV$ is chain complexes with tensor product, is Hochschild homology.
+It also gives a new and short proof of the nonabelian Poincar\'e duality of Salvatore \cite{salvatore}, Segal~\cite{segallocal}, and Lurie \cite{dag}.
+We give further results and computations in Section 5.

 The second motivation for factorization homology comes from mathematical physics.
 In the various axiomatics for topological quantum field theory after Segal \cite{segalconformal}, one restricts to compact manifolds, possibly with boundary; the locality of a quantum field theory is then reflected in the functoriality of gluing cobordisms.
-However, it is frequently possible to define a quantum field theory on noncompact manifolds, such as Euclidean space, given a choice of Lagrangian.
+However, it is frequently possible to define a quantum field theory on noncompact manifolds, such as Euclidean space.
 Since there are more embeddings between general noncompact manifolds than between closed manifolds, one might then expect the axiomatics of this situation to be slightly different were one to account for the structure in which one can restrict a field, or extend an observable, along an open embedding $M\hookrightarrow M'$.

 Our notion of a homology theory for manifolds is thus simultaneously an attempt to axiomatize the structure of the observables in a quantum field theory which is topologically invariant -- here the $\ot$-excision of the homology theory becomes a version of the locality of the field theory -- and Theorem \ref{homology} becomes an algebraic characterization of part of the structure of such quantum field theories.
-There is another characterization of extended topological field theories, namely the Baez-Dolan cobordism hypothesis, Lurie's proof of which is outlined in \cite{cobordism}, building on earlier work with Hopkins, and these two characterizations are comparable in several ways.
-In particular, there is a commutative diagram:
+There is another characterization of extended topological field theories, namely the Baez--Dolan cobordism hypothesis, Lurie's proof of which is outlined in \cite{cobordism}, building on earlier work with Hopkins and inspired by ideas of Costello \cite{costello2}.
+These two characterizations are comparable in several ways.
+In particular, there is a commutative diagram